apache/drill/_docs/sql-reference/sql-functions/061-phonetic-functions.md

 ---
 title: "Phonetic Functions"
-date: 2018-07-18 23:39:24 UTC
+date: 2018-07-20 01:25:28 UTC
 parent: "SQL Functions"
 ---

 Starting in version 1.14, Drill supports phonetic functions.
-You can use phonetic functions to match similar sounding words.
-For example, the names “Jayme” and “Jamie” have the same soundex values.
+Typically, you use phonetic functions in the WHERE clause of a query to find words that sound similar.
+For example, to find all the people named Jaime in a data source, you could issue the following query on the data source:

+       SELECT first_name
+       FROM name_data
+       WHERE soundex( `first_name` ) = soundex( “Jayme” );

+The search would return data from rows where the first name field contains names that sound similar to Jayme, such as Jaime, Jaymee, and so on.

 Drill supports the following phonetic matching functions that map text to a number or string based on how a word sounds: